angular-experts-io/modern-angular-workshop/exercise-backend/README.md

 by [@tomastrajan](https://twitter.com/tomastrajan) from [AngularExperts.io](https://angularexperts.io)

-# Welcome to exercise - Backend API communication
+# Welcome to exercise - Backend API communication (16 TODOs)

 In this exercise were going to explore how to communicate with a backend API using `HttpClient` and how to create a simple backend service to encapsulate the communication logic.